albertoscala/pff/README.md

 `pff` is a tiny, language-agnostic dependency puller written in Rust.

-It's the plumbing for this bigger project: many independent repos that occasionally need to share a handful of files with each other (a header, a linker script, a common Verilog package, whatever). `pff` exists to move exactly those files from one repo to another, and nothing more.
+It's the plumbing for bigger indipendent projects: many independent repos that occasionally need to share a handful of files with each other (a header, a linker script, a common Verilog package, whatever). `pff` exists to move exactly those files from one repo to another, and nothing more.